Ordisoftware/Hebrew-Calendar/README.md

 - Add mute windows volume in addition to stop media playing in auto lock form.
 - Fix "stop media playing" to stop instead of play/pause media.
 - Fix day selection to allow only generated years interval.
-- Improve dates diff calculator to show more stats in a form having bookmarks.
+- Improve dates difference calculator to show more stats in a form having bookmarks.
 - Improve generate years box with predefined intervals and change some constants.
 - Improve GPS finder to try to auto-select time zone based on country or city names.
 - Improve monthly view drawing speed by a half.